 For each software record, once the Number of Backups to Keep setting was exceeded the process would delete older ones once a new one was checked in.

-Either the Asset Guardian Master or the Slave server could be the initial place for the upload.
+Either the Asset Guardian Leader or the Follower server could be the initial place for the upload.
 This server then used standard Asset Guardian server synchronisation to pass the files to any other Asset Guardian servers configured.